201528014227051/SGED/README.md

 Or our records:
 ## Notes
 * This data set can only be used for academic research and is strictly prohibited for commercial use!
-* If this data set is used, please quote the following papers:
+* If this data set is used, please cite the following papers:
 ```bibtex
 @inproceedings{20230613559916 ,
 language = {English},